sebawita/NLP/What is Natural Language Processing.md

 ### Responding to the User

-Finally, if the confidence score is above 65%, then this is considered a successfull match, and the chatbot responds will the appropriate answer.
-While any confidence score below that treshold is considered of low confidence, and the chatbot should respond with something like: *"Sorry, I don't understand"*.
+Finally, if the confidence score is above 65% — this is considered a successful match — the chatbot will respond with the appropriate answer.
+While for any confidence score below that threshold — this is considered a low confidence match — the chatbot will respond with something like: *"Sorry, I don't understand"*.

 **Example**